dy/emmy/README.md

 ](https://ci.testling.com/dfcreative/emmy)
 -->

-Event functions for green components, which use target’s events, if possible, and fall back to own unobtrusive implementation of events.
-They also recognize multiple events `on(el, 'click touchstart', cb)` and [namespaces](http://api.jquery.com/on/#event-names) `on(el, 'click.x', cb); off(el, 'click.x');`.
+Event functions for green components.
+It uses target’s events, if possible, and falls back to own unobtrusive implementation of events.
+It also recognizes multiple events `on(el, 'click touchstart', cb)` and [namespaces](http://api.jquery.com/on/#event-names) `on(el, 'click.x', cb); off(el, 'click.x');`.

 Use as an universal way to bind events to anything: plain objects, elements, jQuery objects, Backbone models, [color](https://github.com/dfcreative/color), webWorkers etc.